Chrinkus/squares/README.md

 Use WASD or the arrow keys to move.

-March 26th, 2017
+March 28th, 2017
-- Utilizes browser storage if available to save local hi Scores
+- Implemented camera object
-- Level 4 added to the game
+- Added Level 5 to game progression
-- Several abstractions made to clean up code
+- Base game complete!

 Next goals:
-- Begin necessary work on level 5 tools
 - Consider what is needed for more engaging feedback to the player
 - Decide on extent of required commenting/documentation for future reference